azrulhasni/keymico/README.md

 -   SSH to Host1

--   Make sure that the users and environment variables are properly set up
+-   Make sure that the users and environment variables are properly set up.

 -   First, let us download Keycloak